openebs/zfs-localpv/docs/e2e-pipeline.md

 * ### Test cases planned for future

-1. Validation of volume resize support for zfs-LocalPV.
+1. Validation of volume resize support for ZFS-LocalPV.
 2. Add manually tested cases into the pipelines.